ripsawridge/ember-site/site/articles/trips/2007/kramerspitze.md

 ---
-title: The Kramerspitze
+title: The Kramerspitz
 date: 2007-2-17
 blurb: with Steve Knipple
 layout: post
+location: Kramerspitz
 ---

 <h2>Snow hike with Steve</h2>

-Steve K. and I went for a morning hike on the Kramerspitze.
+Steve K. and I went for a morning hike on the Kramerspitz.
 Steve lived in Portland before Munich, and we had a lot of hikes in the Columbia Gorge in common.
 Now a very busy father of three boys, he hasn't been able to hike much.
 So it was a great boon that we had a blue sky morning to do it.